MatzJB/Unity-Games/Memory/README.md

   <img src="https://github.com/user-attachments/assets/07e36dee-4316-4046-aa9e-91084795fe47" alt="memory2">
 </p>

+## Idea
 Simple memory game with code driving the randomizing of cards.

+## Backstory
+The cowboy is talking to someone, and he needs to pair items to communicate with them.

+## To Do
+In the original game, you flip all the cards first, then make pairs.
+In this version, every time you match two cards, a lamp in the thought-cloud lights up and backlights the icons.
+Also add a tornado effect that shuffles the cards inside the cloud.

+- [ ] Create a menu to start, a pop up when game is over and a menu that you can access whenever.
+- [ ] Add some chill guitar music.
+- [ ] Create highscore based on time or number of flips.

 The cards are created in code to allow different number of cards.
 Added some animations of the background to make it more interesting.

-# TODO
+# Development
-- [ ] Make sure all the cards are visible based on screen regardless the number of cards.

-- [ ] Create a menu to start, a pop up when game is over and a menu that you can access whenever.

-- [ ] Create highscore based on time or number of flips.

-- [ ] Add some chill guitar music.

 ## Obstacles along the way

 Thought I could create a simple double-sided shader for turning the cards.
-I was thining of creating a box, but settled with 2 facing sprites and letting them rotate around a pivot point.
+I was thinking of creating a box, but settled with 2 facing sprites and letting them rotate around a pivot point.

 ![Memory cards](https://github.com/user-attachments/assets/677f7a85-971a-4b5e-971a-3eea0d492f7f)